cylynnx/towermage/README.md

 - [License](#license)
 - [Contact](#contact)

-## AI-Assisted Development Disclaimer
+## AI Disclaimer
-- This game utilizes AI technology in the creation of a significant portion of its artwork and game documents.
+- This game **heavily** utilizes uses AI in the creation of a significant portion of its artwork and game documents.

 ## Features
 - **Classic Gameplay**: Faithful recreation of the Arcomage game mechanics.